google/mobly-windows/README.md

 ## Start to Use

-Mobly Windows controller is an add-on to control Windows devices in [Mobly](https://github.com/google/mobly).
+Mobly Windows controller is an add-on module to control Windows devices in [Mobly](https://github.com/google/mobly).
 To learn more about Mobly, visit [Getting started with Mobly](https://github.com/google/mobly/blob/master/docs/tutorial.md).

 ### Write Mobly Device Configs